AntoineSebert/dandelion/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo.

 ## Running the tests
-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system.

 ### Break down into end to end tests
-Explain what these tests test and why
+Explain what these tests test and why.

 ```
 Give an example
 ```

 ### And coding style tests
-Explain what these tests test and why
+Explain what these tests test and why.

 ```
 Give an example
 ```

 ## Deployment
-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system.

 ## Built With
 * [...](http://www.example.com) - …